Which Brand of Waterproof Printer Paper Should I Use?

 The information provided on this page is our opinion.
 Your experience using these papers could be very different from ours because you might use them with different types of printers, different types of ink, different writing tools or under different conditions.
 Also, your opinion of "good", "excellent" or "poor" performance might be different from ours.
 We provide the opinions above for general guidance.
 They are not meant to be a critique or promotion of any product.

-This sample pack contains ten sheets of PuffinPaper.
+These sample packs contain ten sheets of 8.5" x 11" waterproof PuffinPaper.
+Available in 8 mil or 10 mil thickness.
 If you use a laser printer or an inkjet printer with a pigment-based ink, this is the paper that we recommend.

 These papers stand up well to rain and moisture.
 They are great for taking notes in wet weather and for use where your notes might be subject to contact with sweat, moisture or water.
 We placed a sheet of each of these papers underwater for one week, writing on them daily with a waterproof ink pen.
 They retained their integrity, accepting and retaining the ink.
 We continued the test for one month, writing on each paper at the end of each week.
 At the end of one month, all of the papers were still in good condition and continued to accept and retain ink.